johnj/salt-pex/README.md

 # salt-pex

-Execute all.sh to use pex and docker to generate a single-binary for various salt commands.
+Execute all.sh, pex and docker are used to generate a single-binary for various salt commands.